cosmosking2050/API/1.3/CONTENTS/APPENDIX/APPENDIX_D.md

 messages into multiple texts in the SMS system.</p>
 <p><strong>Sending limitations:</strong> We have implemented throughput limit on your account.
 If your API requests
 exceed the throughput on your account then you may have some latency in the delivery of your messages.</p>
-<p><strong>Postback:</strong> All pending notification are bulked together and wrapped with tag then sent in one http
+<p><strong>Postback:</strong>  If establishing a connection to your Postback URL takes longer than 10 seconds, the
-request to the Postback URL.
-If establishing a connection to the Postback URL takes longer than 10 seconds, the connection will time out and fail.
+connection will time out and fail.
 We expect the remote server to respond with a proper http header containing 200 HTTP code, which is considered as successful status.
 If no response is given or the HTTP code is not 200 we will consider it a failed request and will retry five minutes later up to 5 times.</p>
-<p><strong>GET Requests:</strong> We strongly recommend url encoding the values in the query string of your API GET
+<p><strong>GET Requests:</strong> You must URL Encode the values in the query string of your HTTP GET
 requests.
-Failure to do so may result in the API failing to interpret or process your request.
+Failure to do so may result in the API failing to fully interpret your request.
 For example, your unencoded query string may look like this:</p>

 <p><u>Before encoding</u>:<br /><pre>&data_full_name=John Smith&data_age=35</pre></p>